glessard/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

 The standard library's `FixedWidthInteger` and `BinaryFloatingPoint` types will conform to `FullyInhabited`, as well as `Never`.

-An example of a semantic constraint on the values of stored properties would be a type representing polar coordinates.
-While the properties could be represented as a pair of `Double`, the magnitude cannot be negative.
-This semantic constraint would disallow such a type from conforming to `FullyInhabited`.
-A type representing Cartesian coordinates would not have this issue, and could conform to `FullyInhabited`.
+An example of a semantic constraint on the values of stored properties would be `Range<T>`. `Range` imposes the constraint that `lowerBound` must be less than or equal to `upperBound`, disallowing it from conforming to `FullyInhabited`.
+A type representing Cartesian coordinates would not have this issue, and could conform to `FullyInhabited`, even though it also is composed of a pair of same-type values.

 In the initial release of `FullyInhabited`, the compiler will not validate conformances to it.
 Validation will be implemented in a later version of Swift.